GoogleCloudPlatform/kms-integrations/BUILDING.md

 # Building

-The project is built using the [Bazel](https://bazel.build) build tool, version 6, release 6.1.1 or later.
+The project is built using the [Bazel](https://bazel.build) build tool, version 6.4.0.
 Bazelisk is the recommended way to install Bazel on Ubuntu, Windows, and macOS.
 It automatically downloads and installs the appropriate version of Bazel, based on the .bazelversion file in this project.
 See https://bazel.build/install/bazelisk for additional information.